AtharvaS30/Hand_Gesture_Recognition_using_CNN/README.md

 tensorflow
 You can install these libraries using pip:

-pip install pandas numpy opencv-python matplotlib keras tensorflow
+-pip install pandas numpy opencv-python matplotlib keras tensorflow

 Usage
 Download the LeapGestRecog dataset from Kaggle and place it in the same directory as the script.